Kavignon/kavignon/README.md

 I have worked with F# for about 2-3 years now!
 Using F# is one of the most enjoyable experiences I've had with coding.
 And the simplicity amazes me.
 Usually when I get bugs, through the use of the language, the strictness of the type system and the compiler, it doesn't take too much time to figure out the culprit.

-When I don't work with F#, I mainly work with C# which I have used for over about 7 years now.
-I dabbl in different things in .NET such as
+When I don't work with F#, I mainly work with C# which I have used for about 7 years now.
+I dabble in different things in .NET such as
 - Developing automatic code analysis and fixing through metaprogramming with the Roslyn compiler
 - Maintaining WPF desktop apps with C# & XAML
 - Developping ASP.NET Core web applications with C# & F#